in-toto/in-toto/demo-opensuse/README.md

  3. each step was performed and signed by the authorized functionary
  4. the recorded materials and products align with the matchrules and
  5. the inspection `unpack` finds what it expects.
+ 6. the inspection `verify-signature` checks that the signature for connman tarball is correct.

 From it, you will see the meaningful output `PASSING` and a return value of `0`, that indicates verification was successful: